lit/lit.dev/packages/lit-dev-content/site/docs/localization/transform-mode.md

 In your JavaScript or TypeScript project, optionally call `configureTransformLocalization`, passing an object with the following
-properties:
+property:

-- `sourceLocale: string`: Required locale code in which source templates in this project are written.
+- `sourceLocale: string`: Locale in which source templates are written.
+  Specified as a locale code (for example: `"en"`).

+`configureTransformLocalization` returns an object with the following property:

+- `getLocale`: Function that returns the active locale code.

+For example:

 ```js
 import {configureTransformLocalization} from '@lit/localize';